-Over 70,000 people a year use rural infrastructure built by the Aga Khan Foundation (AKF) or partners
+Over 147,000 people are using rural infrastructure built by the Aga Khan Foundation (AKF) or partners

 AKDN / Christopher Wilton-Steer